 What if my pet has a complication?

 Although the complication rate for spay and neuter surgery is very low, it can happen even if you follow all of the discharge instructions correctly.
-Fortunately, most complications from spay and neuter are not life-threatening, and they usually do not require additional surgery.
+Fortunately, most complications from spay and neuter are not life-threatening, and usually do not require additional surgery.
 If you have any questions or concerns about your pet's recovery, you can call us and schedule a recheck during our regular business hours.
-We do not charge for recheck exams; only for additional medications as needed.
+We do not charge for recheck exams; only for additional medications and treatments as needed.
 If it is after hours, please email us or leave a message and we will get back to you as soon as possible.
-The majority of the time, the doctors are able to answer your questions through email and assess if your pet needs to come back in for a recheck.
+The majority of the time, our doctors are able to answer your questions through email and assess if your pet needs to come back in for a recheck.
 Should a complication occur, your pet is in the best of hands with us.

 Do you perform scrotal ablations?